richardtallent/vue-simple-calendar/README.md

 - `drag-leave-date(calendarItem, date)`: fires when an item is dragged out of a date without dropping it there
 - `drag-over-date(calendarItem, date)`: fires multiple times as an item is hovered over a date
 - `drop-on-date(calendarItem, date)`: fired when an item is dropped on a date
-- `item-mouseover(calendarItem, windowEvent)`: optional (controlled by doEmitItemMouseEvents prop), fires when user's pointer hovers over a calendar item.
+- `item-mouseenter(calendarItem, windowEvent)`: optional (controlled by doEmitItemMouseEvents prop), fires when user's pointer hovers over a calendar item.
-- `item-mouseout(calendarItem, windowEvent)`: optional (controlled by doEmitItemMouseEvents prop), fires when user's pointer leaves a calendar item.
+- `item-mouseleave(calendarItem, windowEvent)`: optional (controlled by doEmitItemMouseEvents prop), fires when user's pointer leaves a calendar item.

 \*Note in the above, `calendarItem` refers to the **normalized** version of the calendar item involved in the activity.
 For more information, see the "event" slot below.